 And all revealed by the 12-volume transcription and commentation in Italian.
 In the same dark brown leather.
 An absolute edition.

 Leonardo – Pedretti, Carlo (ed.).
 The Codex Atlanticus.
 A Catalogue of Its Newly Restored Sheets.
 2 vols.
 1978.
 In-4.
 256; 320 pp. With text ills. and 13 plates.
 Orig. cloth.

 With a detailed introduction on history, composition and restoration of the Codex and a concise assessment of the vastness, complexity and variety of its contents encompassing the full range of Leonardo’s active life from about 1478 to his death in 1519.
 Thus spanning more than 40 unrepeatable years of a forever singular genius.

 This title ships usually within c.
 2-3 weeks.
-In case shipping takes longer or the title is out of print we will notify you.
+In case shipping takes longer or the price was changed by the publisher or the title is out of print you will be notified.

-As this title is not held in stock this offer is not valid for ultimate consumers within the states of the European Union due to the law on distance contracts for the protection of consumers.
+As this title is not held in stock, for the protection of consumers this offer is not valid for ultimate consumers within the states of the European Union within the meaning of §§ 312b ff. & 355 BGB (formerly Distance Selling Act).

 Within the European Union

 only firm professional or institutional purchase orders can be considered.